dan-sprague/dan-sprague.github.io/_posts/2025-11-11-bayesian-lognormal.markdown

   <figcaption style="text-align: center; font-style: plain; font-size: 0.9em;">Figure 1: Simulated data often seen in biological contexts.</figcaption>
 </div>

-<p>Statistical inference for lognormal data must be conducted on the log-transformed scale where the parameters estimating the average then follow a normal distribution.
+<p>Below, I show that inference for lognormal data must be conducted on the log-transformed scale where the parameters estimating the average are normally distributed.
 Consider the two groups in Figure 1 with medians at 10 and 7000 in the original scale.
 Correct inference requires evaluating the difference $\log(7000) - \log(10) \approx 6.55 - 2.30 = 4.25$ on the log scale where the data are normally distributed and can be compared against a null standard normal.
 Moreover, naively applying standard statistical methods (like frequentist confidence intervals) directly to lognormal data can lead to inferential errors, as we demonstrate in the following section.</p>
 <br>

 A bayesian method is proposed that better estimates the uncertainty from log-normal data.